executive profile

 - Planned and specified next-generation online

-platform for 13 legal, tax, accounting, and
+research platform for 13 legal, tax, accounting, and

 regulatory business units worldwide.